 - Lost & Found Times: A rare full set of all 54 issues of the Lost and Found Times (1975-2005), edited by John M. Bennett, one of the most influential, experimental, and long-running avant-garde journals in North America during its lifetime.

 - Luna Bisonte Prods: A very large collection of over 500 books issued by John M. Bennett's monstrously prolific and relentlessly experimental micropress, Luna Bisonte Prods, most of them post-2000 but going back to 1980.
 This includes around 450 eight-page TLPs (Tacky Little Pamphlets), an important bibliographic micro-form in the parts of the Eternal Network served by Luna Bisonte.

 - Appalachian Zine Archive: About 60 zines produced in southwestern Virginia and the adjacent areas of that state, North Carolina, and West Virginia between 1983 and the present.
 Most were produced within the SW Virginia Punk community, and many copies in the library were re-printed from originals borrowed for a major ongoing DIY history project focused on that community; the collection is still being catalogued.
 It is the only extant collection of this material, though there are plans to donate other reproduced sets to the Virginia Room archive in Roanoke, VA and other archival libraries.

-- Community High School Zines: Around 60 zines and chapbooks published by students of Community High School, a progressive alternative school at which I teach and administer the library.
+- Community High School Zines: Around 150 zines and chapbooks published by students of Community High School, a progressive alternative school at which I teach and administer the library.
 These include books by the CHS Zine Club (2014-present), CHS Avant-Garde Writing Club (2012-14), and books published by students in the course of various classes.
 Currently, the only full set is held in CHS's own library.
-It is still being catalogued.
+It is still being catalogued (about half-way there).